chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > Why do you think you're worth €65k-€70k?

 With 8 years of frontend development, this aligns with Munich market rates for mid-to-senior developers.

+> I noticed in your application you indicated €55k, but now you're mentioning €65k-€70k.
+What changed?

+When I applied, I hadn't fully researched the Munich market for mid-to-senior frontend roles.
+Since then, I've done more research and after going through the technical interviews and learning more about the scope of responsibilities, I adjusted my expectation to €65k-€70k, this better aligns with market standards for a frontend developer with 8 years of experience.

 ### Offer